MicrosoftDocs/win32/desktop-src/Msi/fileaddlocal.md

-﻿---
+---
-Description: 'The value of the FILEADDLOCAL property denotes a list of file keys delimited by commas that are to be installed to run from the local source media.' ms.assetid: '89ae876e-53f0-4c1d-ba16-7513af79ee5e'
+Description: The value of the FILEADDLOCAL property denotes a list of file keys delimited by commas that are to be installed to run from the local source media. ms.assetid: 89ae876e-53f0-4c1d-ba16-7513af79ee5e
 title: FILEADDLOCAL property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FILEADDLOCAL property